drawpile/Drawpile/README.md

 If you want to translate Drawpile to your language, take a look at [Drawpile on Weblate](https://hosted.weblate.org/engage/drawpile/).
 You can translate it directly in the browser.

 [![translation status](https://hosted.weblate.org/widgets/drawpile/-/287x66-grey.png)](https://hosted.weblate.org/engage/drawpile/)

+## Client Dependencies

+The Drawpile client uses the following shared libraries:

+* Qt (all platforms)
+* OpenSSL (all platforms)
+* KDE Framework Archive (Windows, Linux AppImage, Android)
+* libzip (macOS, Linux Flatpak)

+On Windows, these libraries are signed along with the executable using free code signing provided by [SignPath.io](https://about.signpath.io/) and a  certificate by [SignPath Foundation](https://signpath.org/).
+See [the code signing policy on drawpile.net](https://drawpile.net/codesigningpolicy/) for details.

+The dependencies are pinned to known good versions and the source code for is verified against the hashes and signatures provided in their releases from upstream.
+SHA384 hash checks are also done for each build to ensure integrity of the source code retrieved from upstream.

+We make some patches to these dependencies when building the application, which you can find in [.github/scripts/patches](.github/scripts/patches).
+Each patch file contains a description as to what it does.

+You can find build processes, versions, the upstream source URLs and hashes [for Qt and OpenSSL here](.github/scripts/build-qt.cmake) and [for KDE Framework Archive and libzip here](.github/scripts/build-other.cmake).